 The Ibizan comes in 2 or 3 coat types depending on how one counts: there is a short coat, a wire coat, and either a straighter haired wire coat or a long coat.

-This week we're joining the Barks and Bytes blog hop hosted by and - this is a very eclectic blog hop that any and all bloggers are welcome to join - which is why we like it :-)
+This week we’re joining the Barks and Bytes blog hop hosted by Two Brown Dogs and Heart Like a Dog – this is a very eclectic blog hop that any and all bloggers are welcome to join – which is why we like it